microsoft/attacksimulationandtraining/scripts/README.md

 The batch script as is, will send a simulation to **ALL** users in your environment unless you edit the target scope.

 ### AST Write  Batch PS5
 Auths against our api app registration.
 Gets all global payloads that are of type cred harvest.
 Gets all users from AD and randomizes list.
-Splits users into chunks (configurable)
+Splits users into chunks (configurable),
-Grabs a random payload, removes from pool
+Grabs a random payload, removes from pool.
-Sends simulations in chunks based on split
+Sends simulations in chunks based on split.

 ### AST Write Hunting PS5
 Auths against our api app registration.
 Gets all global payloads that are of type cred harvest.
 Gets top targeted users for phish from advanced hunting.
 Sends simulation to top targeted users.